irtf-nwcrg/rg-materials/interim-2018-09/nwcrg_interim_minutes.md

 See slides.

-MJM: do not focus too much on type of traffic to justify the use of block vs. sliding window codes, but rather on the application needs.
+MJM: do not focus too much on type of traffic to justify the use of block vs. sliding window codes, but rather on the application needs (data, streaming, RT, nRT, delay sensitive, jitter sensitive) and like Kerim said later on the topologies underlaying these applications/services (point to point, peer to peer, mesh etc.).

 DO: Say also that there's no simple answer.
 Do we have enough packets to code over?